Rishikesh: Air quality

+Waste management

+The rapid growth in tourism has strained Rishikesh's waste management systems.
+Inadequate waste disposal and lack of proper recycling facilities have led to the accumulation of non-biodegradable waste in and around the city.
+There is a big landfill/trenching ground that is situated in the middle of the city in Govindnagar.
+This landfill site has been a source of environmental concern for various reasons.
+As per an estimate from 2021, the city generates approximately 1,800 metric tonnes of waste monthly, including 700 tonnes of wet waste, 500 tonnes of dry waste, and 600 tonnes of mixed waste.
+The high proportion of mixed waste has been causing difficulties in ensuring proper waste segregation at the source.
+The landfill's central location poses environmental and health risks, potentially contributing to soil and groundwater pollution, as well as attracting disease-carrying pests.
+Studies in nearby areas have revealed elevated levels of heavy metals in groundwater, making it unsuitable for drinking.
+The accumulation of legacy waste is a significant issue, prompting the installation of a legacy waste treatment plant at the Govindnagar trenching ground in recent years.
+While efforts are being made to improve waste management, the landfill's central location remains a major environmental and public health concern for Rishikesh, a city renowned for its spiritual and touristic appeal.

 Tourism

 In the 2021-2022 fiscal year, Rishikesh had the highest revenue per hotel room among Indian tourist leisure destinations with an average of ₹10,042 per night.
-The town is one of the favourites of Israeli tourists, who often come here after completing their mandatory IDF service.
+Only four tourist places in India attract more foreign tourists than Rishikesh.
+The town is one of the favorites of Israeli tourists, who often come here after completing their mandatory IDF service.

-Yoga Capital of the World
+Yoga "capital"

+Although Rishikesh has always been a popular tourist destination due to its status as the birthplace of yoga, the city gained more fame when the Beatles visited in 1968.
+Since ancient times, the location has served as a haven for yogis, saints, and practitioners who come there to learn about this traditional Indian practise, advance their understanding of it, become instructors, or even find enlightenment.

-In February 1968, the Beatles visited Maharishi Mahesh Yogi's ashram in Rishikesh, attracted by his Transcendental Meditation.
+In February 1968, the Beatles visited Maharishi Mahesh Yogi's ashram in Rishikesh, attracted by his transcendental meditation.
 The Beatles composed numerous songs during their time at the ashram, many of which appear on the band's self-titled double album, also known as the "White Album".
 Western fans arrived seeking similar experiences, resulting in new yoga and meditation centers that fueled Rishikesh's nickname as the "Yoga Capital of the World".
-Many of these Westerners have undergone training to become certified yoga gurus.
+Many of these Westerners have undergone training to become certified yoga teachers.

 The city's Sivananda Nagar houses the Sivananda Ashram and Divine Life Society, founded by Swami Sivananda.
 The Ram Jhula and Lakshman Jhula suspension bridges are accompanied by temples with additional ashrams near Swargashram along the eastern riverbank.
 Neelkanth Mahadev Temple is located in the forest, 28 km from Rishikesh, while Vashishtha Guha, a cave used by the sage Vashishtha, is 21 km north of the area.